October 20, 2017

-Carla Waldemar shares her thoughts on music and the Reformation, inspired by her recent travels to Leipzig, just in time for the Minnesota Orchestra’s Reformation-themed concerts from November 2 to 4.
+Carla Waldemar shares her thoughts on music and the Reformation, inspired by her recent travels to Leipzig.

 This year, the 500th anniversary of the Reformation is being celebrated throughout Germany.
 Its musical echoes are being heard near and far, as well—including through the music of Bach, Mendelssohn and even Martin Luther himself.
 Earlier this year I had the opportunity to visit the country and reflect on these connections while traveling the Luther Trails that comb everywhere the reformer lived, travelled and preached his message.